-The price of Part 1 will depending on the product used, size of infestation and the species present.
-But it is the Part 2 of the treatment which is the biggest cost component of a termite job.
-Here are some factors that come into play…
+The price of Part 1 will depend on the product used, size of the infestation and the species present.
+But it is Part 2 of the treatment which is the biggest cost component of a termite job.
+Here are some factors that come into play:

-What type of soil is around the home?
-If the soil is poor quality and has a large number of stones, it will need to be replaced by a quality loam soil before the treatment can be applied
+- What type of soil is around the home?
+If the soil is of poor quality and has a large number of stones, it will need to be replaced by quality loam soil before the treatment can be applied

-How deep do you need to dig to get to the foundations?
-A proper treatment needs to get down to a depth of 50 mm below the top of the footing
+- How deep do you need to dig to get to the foundations?
+Proper treatment needs to get down to a depth of 50 mm below the top of the footing

 Don’t forget about termite inspections either!

 Even termite inspections will vary significantly in cost.
-Remember a termite inspector should do the following:
+Remember a professional termite inspector should do the following: